comprodls/libs-engine-mcqsr/Readme.md

         "elRoot" :->        DOM Element reference where the engine should paint itself.
         "params" :->        Startup params passed by platform.
-        "adaptor" :->        An adaptor interface for communication with platform (__saveResults, closeActivity, savePartialResults, getLastResults, etc.).
+        "adaptor" :->        An adaptor interface for communication with platform.
         "htmlLayout" :->     HTML layout
         "jsonContent" :->    Question JSON
         "callback" :->      Function to inform platform that init is complete.